mjsidevops/devops-interview-prep/k8s/commands.md

 - to delete the pod
 - can also delete deployments, service, ingress etc

-`kubectl rollout status deployment my-app
+`kubectl rollout status deployment my-app`
 - check the status of the deployment

+`kubectl rollout history deployment my-app`
+- shows deployment history

+`kubectl rollout undo deployment my-app`
+- Rollback to the last deployment

+`kubectl rollout undo deployment my-app --to-revision=2`
+- Rollback to the specific version

+`kubectl rollout restart deployment my-app`
+- Restart the deployment
+- Used when pods are stuck or need to restart all pods